MickDmnts/WakeGrindRewind_Forward/README.md

 ## Introduction

-This is the official WGR: Redux repository of Pixel Perfect.
+This is the official WGR: Forward repository of Pixel Perfect.

 ## References